 Northern Gateway is an opportunity to deliver unprecedented investment, jobs, homes and community benefits.
 It will enable the delivery of a large, nationally significant employment opportunity to attract high quality businesses and investment on the M62 corridor coupled with a significant number of new homes and supporting services and facilities.

-Working collaboratively with landowners and stakeholders, Bury and Rochdale Councils have been working on a draft Northern Gateway Development Framework (NGDF).
+Working collaboratively with landowners and stakeholders, Bury and Rochdale Councils have adopted the Northern Gateway Development Framework (NGDF).

-Ultimately the NGDF will be adopted as a Supplementary Planning Document (SPD) and will be a material planning consideration when determining planning applications on the site.
+The NGDF is a Supplementary Planning Document (SPD) and will be a material planning consideration when determining planning applications on the site.

 - pdf file